sunaku/tork/README.markdown

 In case you did not read the `tork --help` manual page, please note that you can pass *multiple* configuration helpers to tork(1) at the command line!

+### Code coverage (Ruby 1.9)

+At the command line:

+    tork coverage

+Or in your configuration file:

+    require 'tork/config/coverage'

+This configuration helper prints a coverage report at the end of your log file in YAML format.
+The report contains the C0 code coverage percentage (grade) and the line numbers of source lines that were not exercised (holes) for all evaluated Ruby files that exist in or beneath the current working directory.

 ### [Ruby on Rails]

 At the command line: